 So, you always want to make sure that you check carefully into any publisher you use, especially a hybrid publisher.
 A good starting point is to find out whether they follow the IBPA standards.
 But you’ll also want to look for reviews, testimonials, complaints or references–anything that tells you about the experiences others have had with a particular publisher.

 In our case, testimonials from our authors are readily available on our site and we’re happy to put prospective new authors in touch with our published authors if we decide that we are interested in a particular book for our catalogue.

-So if you’re curious as to whether working with a hybrid publishing company is right for you and you want to explore working with Emerald Lake Books, we invite you to fill out an application and tell us a bit about your book and what you want to accomplish with it.
+And if you learn that hybrid publishing is what suits you best and you’re curious about working with Emerald Lake Books, we invite you to fill out an application and tell us a bit about your book and what you want to accomplish with it.